Skip to main content

 How to hide student results is explained under the heading "Limit the display of student results" on this page.

-Assignment settings for New Quizzes
+Assignment settings and points for New Quizzes

 Build settings in New Quizzes